Kinetic-Labs/NixThing/README.md

 # NixThing

-NixThing is a simple interpreter for the Nix language, written in Java.
+NixThing is a simple parser, ast, and evaluator for the Nix language, written in Java.

 ## Project Structure